heuer/segno/docs/make.rst

     '1-Q'

-If the provided content is too large, a :py:class:`segno.DataOverflowError` is thrown:
+If the provided content is too large, a :py:exc:`ValueError` is thrown:

 .. code-block:: python